sharmap342/sharmap342.github.io/_pages/about.md

 *“In this age of AI, I think the biggest source of man’s intelligence is perhaps curiosity.”*

 ## Summary
 Dynamic data professional with expertise in data analytics, engineering, machine learning, and deep learning.
-Skilled in using Python, SQL, and SAS to develop data pipelines, create machine learning models, and deliver actionable insights for business decision-making.
+Skilled in using Python, SQL, SAS, Power BI, and Tableau to develop data pipelines, create machine learning models, and deliver actionable insights for business decision-making.
 Currently a Senior Data Analyst at CIBC, where I leverage my knowledge of advanced analytics and data visualization to support risk and client account management initiatives.

 ## Skills
 - **Programming Languages**: Python, SQL, PySpark, SAS, R